 One HUGE advantage to virtual childbirth education and virtual labor support is that I can now support pregnant people no matter where they live!

-If you’re interested in virtual childbirth education and virtual labor support, just fill out the form on the “Let’s Meet” page.
+If you’re interested in virtual childbirth education and virtual labor support, just schedule a free Virtual Interview or fill out the form on the “Let’s Meet” page.
 I’d love to be your virtual doula!

 A doula can save you money